vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 tmavidyā) to Alarka and Prah Dasanirpaya of Hārita Venkata- lāda 903n; story of his con

-nātha 69, 138; contains con. ferring boons on Kartvirya olasiodis on ten yratas of which ocours in several Purāṇas 903a.
+nātha 69, 138; contains con. ferring boons on Kartvirya olasiodis on ten vratas of which ocours in several Purāṇas 903a.

 Jayantinirnaya is one 138.
 Dattatreya Tantra 1051.
 Dagar).- ( vide under Aparājitā Davids - ( vide ander Rhys